top of page

 your study eligibility or confirm that ongoing participation is consistent with your care plan.
 This

-information could be included in your regular medical record.”
+information could be included in your regular medical records.”

 The companies that may be collaborating with this study to provide the devices and apps used for data